3CordGuy/alphabet-emojifier/README.md

 Convert text to slack's alphabet emojis

-This project uses Cloudlfare workers to run a string processing script that turns your text into slack alphabet emojis.
+This is a little demo project that uses Cloudlfare workers to run a string processing script that turns your text into slack alphabet emojis.

+It runs the conversion in the cloud using a worker then returns simple rendered html back to the client.

 ## To run locally